 Logo customization allows unifying the IP phone appearance or displaying a custom image on the idle screen such as a company logo, instead of the default system logo.
-SIP-T20P IP phones only support a text logo.

-The following table lists the logo file format and resolution for each phone model.
+Logo is not applicable to SIP-T46G IP phones.
+The logo file format must be .dob, and the resolution of SIP-T42G/T41P IP phones is 19264 graphic.